 Time as well, is something that we understand subjectively.
-Our measure and experience of ‘slow’ or ‘fast’, ‘long’ or ‘short’, are subjective and social, perceived through our individual positioning, cultural understanding, and social norms.
-Are ten years in an urban transformation process ‘fast’ or ‘slow’?
+Our measure and experience of “slow” or “fast”, “long” or “short”, are subjective and social, perceived through our individual positioning, cultural understanding, and social norms.
+Are ten years in an urban transformation process “fast” or “slow”?
 Time can refer to a plurality of temporalities and to multiple forms of knowledge (Cipriani, 2013).
-Time can be social—the everyday experience, when events cannot be predicted but efforts are made to influence them, or it can be monumental—a collective predictability focused on a past constituted by categories and stereotypes (Herzfeld, 1991: 10).
-Our conception of both space and time is relative, depending on the observer who gives them value and meaning (Mannino et al., 2017: 286).
-Moreover, the perception of time and temporal duration is bound up with memory (Le Poidevrin, 2019), and plays a fundamental role in the selection and pursuit of social goals (Carstensen et al., 1999).
-This paper discusses urban policy as ‘social goals’, which actors perceive differently, based on their individual/collective time perception, as defined by memory, values and position.
-As Zimbardo and Boyd (1999: 1272) argue, a decision to take action can be influenced by tendencies to emphasise a particular temporal frame, i.e. recalling analogous prior situations, their costs and benefits.
+Time can be social—the everyday experience, when events cannot be predicted but efforts are made to influence them, or it can be monumental—a collective predictability focused on a past constituted by categories and stereotypes (Herzfeld, 1991, p.
+10).
+Our conception of both space and time is relative, depending on the observer who gives them value and meaning (Mannino et al., 2017, p.
+286).
+Moreover, the perception of time and temporal duration is bound up with memory (Le Poidevrin, 2019), and plays a fundamental role in the selection and pursuit of social goals (Carstensen, Isaacowitz, & Charles, 1999).
+This paper discusses urban policy as “social goals”, which actors perceive differently, based on their individual/collective time perception, as defined by memory, values and position.
+As Zimbardo and Boyd (1999, p.
+1272) argue, a decision to take action can be influenced by tendencies to emphasise a particular temporal frame, i.e., recalling analogous prior situations, their costs and benefits.
 Such memory can be nostalgic and positive or traumatic and negative, accurate or distorted.
 A focus on past experiences affects current decisions, but so does a focus on the future, with expectations for either payments or rewards.
 As will be shown, urban planners, developers and residents all have future expectations.
 However, their different time perceptions, prior experience and imaginaries influence their evaluation of present situations and the decisions they make.

 An emerging and novel body of knowledge has dealt with the management of time as key factor in the making of space in general, and displacement in particular.
-The introduction of ‘timescapes’ (Adam, 2008) highlighted the importance of history, memory, attachment, and future as foundations of urban power relations and spatial control (Sandercock, 2003).
-Following theorists dealing with the politics of time (Jamal, 2008) and timespace (Thrift and May, 2001), urban development can be understood as an arena of ‘temporal spatialisations’.
-In this arena, different, and at times conflicting, notions of time negotiate and struggle over ‘their place’ (see Boyle, 2002; Fenster and Misgav, 2014; Greenberg-Raanan and Shoval, 2014; Shoval et al., 2010; Tawil-Souri, 2012; Yuval Davis, 2012).
-Displacement itself is a temporal process in the sense that it is never a one-off event but a compilation of micro-events over time, generating emotions and affecting the mental states of those affected (Elliott-Cooper et al., 2020: 503).
+The introduction of “timescapes” (Adam, 2008) highlighted the importance of history, memory, attachment, and future as foundations of urban power relations and spatial control (Sandercock & Lyssiotis, 2003).
+Following theorists dealing with the politics of time (Jamal, 2008) and timespace (Thrift & May, 2001), urban development can be understood as an arena of “temporal spatialisations”.
+In this arena, different, and at times conflicting, notions of time negotiate and struggle over “their place” (see Boyle, 2002; Fenster & Misgav, 2014; Greenberg-Raanan & Shoval, 2014; Shoval et al., 2010; Tawil-Souri, 2012; Yuval-Davis, 2012).
+Displacement itself is a temporal process in the sense that it is never a one-off event but a compilation of micro-events over time, generating emotions and affecting the mental states of those affected (Elliott-Cooper, Hubbard, & Lees, 2020, p.
+503).
 This paper incorporates the construction of urban time, and different actors’ perceptions of it, as a key factor in shaping actors’ decisions to plan, to invest, to move.

 3. Methodology

-The paper focuses on understanding temporality of urban transformation ‘from below’, based on a qualitative ethnographic research in Gimel.
+The paper focuses on understanding temporality of urban transformation “from below”, based on a qualitative ethnographic research in Gimel.
 While I have never lived in Beersheba, my father grew up in Gimel, a fifth son out of seven siblings and the first in his family to be born in Israel to Jewish-Iraqi parents—a police officer and a housewife—who had immigrated in 1951.
 He left Beersheba in the mid-1970s, before I was born, but I have vivid early childhood memories of my grandmother’s house and street and of her food.
 My family heritage was useful in opening doors and hearts of residents, agreeing to share their stories with me.